peterhinch/micropython-mqtt/README.md

 4. Changed MQTTClient constructor initialization from using a dictionary to using keywords with default parameters.
 It's still possible to use the dictionary for initialization with almost no changes to existing codebase
 5. Made a minimal version of mqtt_as for the ESP8266 to save some RAM
 6. Added support for "unsubscribe"
-7. Added support for recognizing retained publications (makes change in "subs_cb" neccessary as it now has to take 3 args)
+7. Added support for recognizing retained publications (makes change in "subs_cb" necessary as it now has to take 3 args [topic,msg,retained])
 8. All other files are updated to the new changes and are usable (e.g. tests).
 9. Updated documentation to reflect all changes